krisanalfa/bono-blade/README.md

 'bono.blade' => array(
     'templates' => array('../templates'), // The template directories
-    'cache' => '../cache',                // The cache directory 'layout' => 'layout'                  // Leave this section empty if you won't use layouting, or just set it to NULL ),
+    'cache' => '../cache',                // The cache directory 'layout' => 'layout'                  // The layout name in templates dir.
+Leave this section empty if you won't use layouting, or just set it to NULL
+),

 'bono.theme' => array(